SoftwareLegends/fingerprint_lib_android/README.md

 }
 ```

-### Method 1: Handling Fingerprint Events
+### 2. Collect Fingerprint Events

-You can collect fingerprint events using a flow:
+Use a Flow to collect and respond to fingerprint events:

 ```kotlin
 lifecycleScope.launch {